tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 If we look at the Test `AMENDMENT_DAY_STANDARDIZED`, the Test may suggest changing a value to comply with the requirements for `dwc:day`, i.e. that it is interpretable as a valid integer.

-For example, for a record where the `dwc:day` is given as the "23rd” the suggestion may be to change this to "23” – a Response may be:
+For example, for a record where the `dwc:day` is given as the "23rd" the suggestion may be to change this to "23" – a Response may be:

 * `Response.status`=AMENDED
 * `Response.result`={dwc:day="23"}
 * `Response.comment`="The provided value for dwc:day [23rd] is interpretable as 23, which is compliant with the requirements for dwc:day, so the value has been standardized to 23."

-Alternatively, for a record where the day is given as "X” which is ambiguous, the Response may be:
+Alternatively, for a record where the day is given as "X" which is ambiguous, the Response may be:

 * `Response.status`=NOT_AMENDED
 * `Response.result`=